Coot: Description

-Coots have prominent frontal shields or other decoration on the forehead, with red to dark red eyes and coloured bills.
+Coots have prominent frontal shields or decoration on their foreheads, with red to dark red eyes and coloured bills.
 Many have white on the under tail.
 The featherless shield gave rise to the expression "as bald as a coot", which the Oxford English Dictionary cites in use as early as 1430.
-Like other rails, they have long, lobed toes that are well adapted to soft, uneven surfaces.
-Coots have strong legs and can walk and run vigorously.
+Coots have long toes with broad lobes of skin that allow them to kick and propel themselves through the water.
+The lobes of skin fold back each time the coot lifts its foot, allowing them to walk on dry land while also providing support in mucky terrain.
 They tend to have short, rounded wings and are weak fliers, though northern species nevertheless can cover long distances.
 They typically congregate in large rafts in open water.
-They are socially gregarious and messy aquatic feeders.
+Along these rafts coots may lay eggs in their own nest or in some other bird's.
+Depending on the species of coot the eggs can vary in color: buff, pinkish buff or buff-gray speckled with dark brown, purplish brown, or black.

 Distribution and habitat

 The greatest species variety occurs in South America, and the genus likely originated there.
 They are common in Europe and North America.
 Coot species that migrate do so at night.
 The American coot has been observed rarely in Britain and Ireland, while the Eurasian coot is found across Asia, Australia and parts of Africa.
 In southern Louisiana, the coot is referred to by the French name "poule d'eau", which translates into English as "water hen".